From 6,05

 – Smoothies and Juices

-Add 1 teaspoon of mugwort powder to your favorite smoothie or juice recipe.
+Add 1 teaspoon of mugwort powder to your favourite smoothie or juice recipe.
 Blend until well mixed.

 – Culinary Uses

 Use mugwort powder as a spice in various dishes.
-It can enhance the flavor of meats, fish, soups, and stews.
+It can enhance the flavour of meats, fish, soups, and stews.
 Start with a small amount and adjust to taste.
-Incorporate mugwort powder into stuffing for poultry or vegetables to impart a unique herbal flavor.
+Incorporate mugwort powder into stuffing for poultry or vegetables to impart a unique herbal flavour.
 Add a teaspoon of mugwort powder to bread, muffins, or pancake recipes for an aromatic twist.

 – Artemisia vulgaris is generally considered safe for use in moderate amounts.